certik/hermes2d/doc/src/tutorial.rst

 There are many possible ways of defining the higher-order basis functions.
 A particular set of polynomials is called
 \emph{shapeset}\index{Shapeset}.
-Using good shapeset is crucial for the performance of the $hp$-FEM.
+Using good shapeset is crucial for the performance of the *hp*-FEM.
 No shapeset can be optimal for all possible operators.
 Therefore, Hermes2D offers several shapesets from which you need to choose when creating a FE space.
 The ones which perform best in most computations (according to our experience) are simply called